OneStep-elecTRON/onestep-electron-content/Courses/easy_track/KMeans/kmeans.md

 # K-Means

-K-Means clustering or simply clustering is an unsupervised learning technique.
-Unlike all the other techniques, which all came under supervised learning techniques, Kmeans is considered as unsupervised as there is no solid ground truth to compare our output with.
+K-means clustering or simply clustering is an unsupervised learning technique.
+Unlike all the other techniques, which all came under supervised learning techniques, K-means is considered as unsupervised as there is no solid ground truth to compare our output with.
 It can only help us to determine the structure of our data and find smaller groups of data within our main data set. </br>

 The main goal is to divide our data into sub categories or clusters or we can say  K pre-defined clusters.
 But how exactly do we create these clusters?
-Kmeans checks the similarities between different points and groups them in clusters.
+K-means checks the similarities between different points and groups them in clusters.
 Remember the Euclidean distance that we discussed in KNN?
 We apply the same concept here as well in order to form our clusters.
-Let's understand the working using an example.</br>
+Let's understand the working with an example.</br>

 <p align="center">
 <img src="https://github.com/OneStep-elecTRON/ContentSection/blob/main/Courses/easy_track/KMeans/KMeans-1.png" alt="drawing" width="700"/>